MarketplaceUX/mow/strategy/reqs.md

 <a name="profilepublic"></a><h2 style="padding-top: 120px; margin-top: -120px;">Profile Page - Public - visible to anyone with the URL</h2>

 * User can view a Profile Owner's Public Profile.
 * If Profile Owner made Website Submissions Public, user can see a "list" of the Profile Owner's Website Submissions.
+If Website Submissions are Private, user would just see the Profile Owner's display name and profile pic.
   * <span>That "list" will include the "likes" and "visits" for each website, as well as the website icon, its title, and a CTA to open the website in browser.</span>
 * User can view how many people "applauded" the Profile Owner for his contribution to Marketplace.
 * User can give "applause" to the Profile Owner, which increments a user-facing counter on this page (possible other pages TBD).